-Lydia Gan earned her BA and MS degrees in Economics from Southern Illinois University at Carbondale, and a Ph D. degree in Economics from The University of Texas at Austin.
-She has over 27 years of higher education teaching and research experience and has been with the University of North Carolina at Pembroke for 8 years.
+Dr. Lydia Gan earned her Ph D. degree in Economics from The University of Texas at Austin; and earned both her Master of Science and Bachelor of Arts degrees in Economics from Southern Illinois University at Carbondale.
+She has over 34 years of higher education teaching and research experience and has been with the University of North Carolina at Pembroke for 15 years.

 She is also the co-author (with Frank, Bernanke, and Chen) of The Principles of Economics (2009), Asian Edition, McGrawHill, a textbook widely used by Economics students throughout Asia -- in countries such as Hong Kong, Taiwan, and Indonesia.
 The textbook has also been translated into Chinese language.

 Her work on medical tourism has received international acclaim.
-She was invited to speak on her research in this area at The Annual World Medical Tourism & Global Health Congress in November of 2013.
+She was invited to speak on her research at The Annual World Medical Tourism & Global Health Congress in November of 2013.
 She has been consulted by various organizations including insurance companies, medical tourism facilitators, and independent research agencies.
-She has conducted research interviews relating to medical tourism with hospitals in a number of countries, including South Africa, Turkey, Singapore, and Malaysia, and plans to write a book based on her interviews.
+She has conducted research interviews relating to medical tourism with hospitals in a number of countries, including South Africa, Jordan, Turkey, Singapore, and Malaysia, and is currently working on a book based on her interviews. (updated May 6, 2021)